Noviat/noviat-apps/l10n_be_partner_bank/README.rst

 Known Issues / Roadmap
 ======================

+- Replace loading of Belgian banks from module data to setup wizard.
 - Refactor module to base module + localisation modules in order to extend support for multiple countries.